Identifying Action Verbs

 Image - Lession Started Image - Button Start

-• How would you describe the girl's actions in this photograph?
+• How would you describe the children's actions below?

 A verb is a word used to express action or being.

 Most verbs express action.
-The following list of verbs may tell about somebody's actions, such as a child:
+The following list of verbs tell about someone's action.

 • dances